FREEZX/nuke.js/README.md

     ├── env             (Defines NODE_ENV-specific configurations.
-Everything extends on top of all.js) ├── middleware      (Defines middleware, mainly for primus and express) ├── strategies      (Passport.js login strategies) ├── public              (All css, bower modules and react libraries) ├── dist            (All built and minified front-end static files, ready for CDN deployment) ├── js              (Front-end react app and other scripts you add) ├── lib             (Bower dependencies destination)
+Everything extends on top of all.js) ├── middleware      (Defines middleware, mainly for primus and express) ├── strategies      (Passport.js login strategies) ├── public              (All css, bower modules and js cpde) ├── dist            (All built and minified front-end static files, ready for CDN deployment) ├── js              (Front-end app code and other scripts you add) ├── lib             (Bower dependencies destination)
 ```